max-lt/ng-cf-ssr/README.md

 # Angular SSR with Cloudflare workers

+UPDATE : Using Angular with Cloudflare workers is [now much easier than it used to be](https://www.lechat.dev/blog/2024/angular-ssr-with-cloudflare-pages-and-bun), this example project will be archived.

 ## Limitations

 - You will have a lot of timeout error when running `wrangler dev`, just keep trying